Click on a question to read the answer.

 Students are responsible for recruiting patient/clients for clinical experiences.
 Approximately 60 patient/client experiences at specified levels of competency are required for program completion.
 Resources for client recruitment include previous clinic clients, students, college faculty/staff, Bradley Free Clinic (Roanoke), Roanoke Valley Health Department, and friends or family of students.
 Clinic services are free to the public.
 Note: Applicants should be aware that an evening clinical experience may be necessary on a limited basis, due to the number of students involved and clinical hours necessary to meet educational standards.

 What would be the impact on program completion, for a person who does not have the COVID-19 vaccination?

 Virginia Western Community College does not require students to be vaccinated.
-However, in the second year of the program students have the option to participate in enrichment activities where they spend time at local dental clinics.
+However, in the second year of the program students participate in enrichment activities where they spend time at local dental clinics.
 Some of our enrichment partners may require students to be vaccinated in order to attend.
-This is not a program requirement but has shown to be a very valuable experience for students as they prepare to transition into the workforce.
+If you choose not to receive vaccinations required by the clinical facilities, the following could occur:

 What is the policy regarding non-discrimination?

 Applicants for admission to the dental hygiene program are considered for class positions based on their ability to meet program admission standards, without regard to race, color, sex, age, religion, disability, national origin, or other non-merit factors.

 Is there a waiting list?
 What process do I follow if I want to apply for a future year?